Edward Gierek: Crisis, protests, organized opposition

 The period of Gierek's rule is notable for the rise of organized opposition in Poland.
-Changes in the constitution, proposed by the regime, caused considerable controversy at the turn of 1975 and 1976.
+Changes to the constitution proposed by the regime caused considerable controversy at the turn of 1975 and 1976.
 The intended amendments included formalizing the "socialist character of the state", the leading role of the PZPR and the Polish-Soviet alliance.
-The widely opposed alterations resulted in numerous protest letters and other actions, but were supported at the VII Congress of the PZPR in December 1975 and largely implemented by the Sejm in February 1976.
-Organized opposition circles developed gradually and reached 3000–4000 members by the end of the decade.
+The widely opposed alterations led to numerous protest letters and other actions, but were supported at the VII Congress of the PZPR in December 1975 and largely implemented by the Sejm in February 1976.
+Organized opposition circles developed gradually and reached 3,000–4,000 members by the end of the decade.

 Because of the deteriorating economic situation, at the end of 1975 the authorities announced that the 1971 freeze in food prices would have to be lifted.
-Prime Minister Jaroszewicz forced the price rises, in combination with financial compensation favoring upper income brackets; the policy ultimately was adopted despite strong objections voiced by the Soviet leadership.
+Prime Minister Jaroszewicz forced the price rises, in combination with financial compensation favoring upper income brackets; the policy ultimately was adopted despite strong objections from the Soviet leadership.
 The increase, supported by Gierek, was announced by Jaroszewicz in the Sejm on 24 June 1976.
-Strikes broke out the following day, with particularly serious disturbances, brutally suppressed by police, taking place in Radom, at Warsaw's Ursus Factory and in Płock.
+Strikes broke out the following day, with particularly serious disturbances, brutally suppressed by the police, taking place in Radom, at Warsaw's Ursus Factory and in Płock.
 On 26 June, Gierek engaged in the traditional party crisis-confronting mode of operation, ordering mass public gatherings in Polish cities to demonstrate people's supposed support for the party and condemn the "trouble makers".

 Ordered by Brezhnev not to attempt any further manipulations with prices, Gierek and his government undertook other measures to rescue the market destabilized in the summer of 1976.
-In August, sugar "merchandise coupons" were introduced to ration the product.
-The politics of "dynamic development" was over, as evidenced by such ration cards, which would remain a part of Poland's daily reality until July 1989.
+In August "merchandise coupons" were introduced to ration sugar.
+The politics of "dynamic development" was over, as evidenced by such ration cards, which were retained until July 1989.

 In the aftermath of the June 1976 protests, a major opposition group, the Workers' Defence Committee (KOR), commenced its activities in September to help the persecuted worker protest participants.
 Other opposition organizations were also established in 1977–79, but historically the KOR proved to be of particular importance.

-In 1979, Poland's ruling communists reluctantly allowed Pope John Paul II to make his first papal visit to Poland (2–10 June), despite Soviet advice to the contrary.
-Gierek, who had previously met Pope Paul VI at the Vatican, talked with the Pope on the occasion of his visit.
+In 1979, Poland's ruling communists reluctantly allowed Pope John Paul II (born Karol Wojtyła, a Pole) to make his first papal visit to Poland (2–10 June), despite Soviet advice to the contrary.
+Gierek, who had previously met Pope Paul VI at the Vatican, talked with the Pope during his visit.